SolidHal/icecat-arm/README.md

 if cross compiling, run crossBuildInstaller.sh and find the compressed binary package in build/installer

 This step takes only a couple of minutes

+### If building natively, if you create a swap make sure to remove it afterwords.
+It can lead to long term instability, and possibly some short term stability issues.